 If you can tear yourself away from the water, enjoying a relaxing picnic on the rocky edge of the gorge is the best way to take in the seclusion of the gorge.
 The best thing about Maguk is that it’s never too busy, so you can savour the views (and your lunch) in peace and away from the hordes.
 What’s unmistakable is that Maguk is a place of contrasts – it’s the adventure-lover’s playground as much it is a pleasure-seeker’s tranquil retreat.
 It’s where the lush tropics meet the rugged outback, and it has something for everybody, travellers and locals alike.

-Venture North offers a five-day Kakadu, Arnhem Land and Cobourg Peninsula tour, which includes a stop at Maguk.
-Enquire or book with us today.
+Venture North offers a five-day Kakadu, Arnhem Land and Cobourg Peninsula tour, which includes a visit to Maguk, please see the video below.